Harold on History | The Evolution of Personalized Medicine

 Using knowledge gained from genome-wide association studies, we can develop a greater understanding of disease at the molecular level to predict the risk of developing a disease and present patients with potential treatment and/or preventive strategies.
 Personalized medicine will increasingly utilize emerging technologies for prevention and treatment, looking at individual variability in genes, environment and lifestyle – marking a new relationship between genomics and drug discovery.

-Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, EP Basic Science, Genetic Arrhythmic Conditions, Heart Failure and Cardiac Biomarkers, Interventions and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Cardiovascular Care Team, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, EP Basic Science, Genetic Arrhythmic Conditions, Heart Failure and Cardiac Biomarkers, Interventions and Imaging

 Keywords: ACC Publications, Cardiology Magazine, Human Genome Project, Genome, Human, Pharmacogenetics, Proteome, Molecular Medicine, ABO Blood-Group System, Genome-Wide Association Study, Proteomics, Clustered Regularly Interspaced Short Palindromic Repeats, Base Sequence, Metabolome, Transcriptome, RNA, Patient Participation, Nobel Prize, Alkaptonuria, Genomics, Ticlopidine, Sequence Analysis, DNA, Drug Discovery, Mutation, National Institutes of Health (U.S.), Phenotype, DNA, Artificial Intelligence, Neoplasms, Microbiota, Life Style, Molecular Imaging, Blood Transfusion, Hyperlipidemias, Cardiomyopathies, Thrombosis, Diabetes Mellitus, Heart Diseases, Biomarkers, Stents, Suppuration